 Wiregate vs. Solid Gate

 A carabiner gate comes in one of two main styles: wire or solid.
 Whereas a solid gate features roughly the same shape and build as the rest of the carabiner, a wiregate is composed of a thin metal, which reduces weight and bulk.
 Wiregate carabiners are lighter than their solid-gate counterparts and tend to shed snow and ice better, making them a popular choice for alpine and winter pursuits.
 Their reduced weight also minimizes gate flutter (when the gate of a carabiner opens and closes slightly during a fall), which makes them a touch safer than solid-gate carabiners.
-On the other hand, solid-gate carabiners are more likely to have keylocking functionality and are much easier to clip.
+On the other hand, solid-gate carabiners are more likely to have keylocking functionality and are much easier to clip and clean.
 As a result, the majority of premium sport climbing draws here feature solid gates.

 Solid vs wire gate carabiners on quickdraw

-Solid (left) vs. wiregate carabiners
+Solid (left) vs. wiregate (right) carabiners | Credit: Brian McCurdy

 There’s one key exception to this rule, which we see in high-end and versatile models like the Petzl Ange Finesse and Camp Dyon Express.
-Both of these quickdraws feature wiregate carabiners with keylock closures, which is the best of both worlds in terms of weight-savings and performance (although most will still find a solid-gate carabiner easier to clip).
+Both of these quickdraws feature wiregate carabiners with keylock closures, which is the best of both worlds in terms of weight savings and performance (although most will still find a solid-gate carabiner easier to clip).
 Aside from these examples, however, quickdraws with wiregate carabiners tend to be a bit more affordable.
 For example, the $22 Black Diamond HotForge (12-cm version) features two solid-gate carabiners, while the HotForge Hybrid swaps in a wiregate carabiner on the rope end, resulting in a draw that’s 4 ounces lighter and $2 less.
 Finally, the $19 Black Diamond HotWire, features two wiregate carabiners.

 Straight vs. Bent Gate

 Another way to differentiate between carabiner gates is shape: some are straight, while others are bent.
-Straight-gate carabiners are ideal for clipping bolts, while bent-gate carabiners lend a much more premium feel on the clipping end of the quickdraw (their more ergonomic shape facilitates the gate opening and acts as a guide for the climbing rope).
+Straight-gate carabiners are ideal for clipping bolts, while bent-gate carabiners lend a much more premium feel on the rope clipping end of the quickdraw (their more ergonomic shape facilitates the gate opening and acts as a guide for the climbing rope).
 The downside to bent-gate carabiners is cost: they’re slightly more expensive because of the extra step during production.
 As a result, it’s common for budget quickdraws to have two straight-gate carabiners, while high-end models use a bent gate on the rope end.
 In the end, while we certainly prefer the ease of clipping a bent-gate carabiner, we don’t think this should be a deal-breaker for novice climbers (it’s taken us over a decade of climbing to develop a strong preference).

 Carabiner Size